dotnet/docs-maui/docs/user-interface/handlers/create-platform-controls.md

 - `DisconnectHandler`, which should perform any native view cleanup, such as unsubscribing from events and disposing objects.

 > [!IMPORTANT]
 > The `DisconnectHandler` method is intentionally not invoked by .NET MAUI.
 Instead, you must invoke it yourself from a suitable location in your app's lifecycle.
-For more information, see []().
+For more information, see [Consume the cross-platform control](register-and-consume.md#consume-the-cross-platform-control).

 In addition, each platform handler implementation should implement the Actions that are defined in the property mapper and command mapper dictionaries.